Vivonet/Gravity/README.md

 Gravity makes it easy to add XML support to any existing class.
 If you have control of the class, simply add the `GravityElement` protocol and implement its one required method.
 If you don't control the class, you can create a class extension that adds support for the GravityElement protocol to any existing class.
 See the classes in the "Class Support" folder of Gravity for some examples.

 ###Plugins
 If you can't do what you need via the GravityElement protocol, chances are you will need to write a Gravity plugin.
-Gravity supports (or rather, will support) a simple plugin architecture allowing you to insert custom logic at key points and extend the framework to suit your needs.
-The intention is to make it as flexible as possible, providing the ability for plugins to override default behavior at all of the necessary key points such as element instantiation, attribute processing, and pre- and post-processing of elements.
+Gravity sports a powerful plugin architecture allowing you to insert custom logic at key points and extend the framework to suit your needs.
+The intention is to make it as flexible as possible, providing the ability for plugins to override default behavior at all of the necessary key points, such as element instantiation, attribute processing, and pre- and post-processing of elements.

 One key use of plugins is to handle element instantiation from a node where the default behavior is unsatisfactory.
 By default, Gravity uses the name of the element to identify a class and instantiate a default (parameterless) instance of that class, which can then be configured by handling the node's attributes in turn.
 However, if the element name does not correspond to a class name, or the class requires more complicated initialization (e.g. UICollectionView), you can create a Gravity plugin to accomplish this.